wp-plugins/responsive-lightbox/readme.txt

 * Automatically add lightbox to WordPress video links (YouTube, Vimeo)
 * Option to display single post images as a gallery
 * Option to modify native WP gallery links image size
+* Option to set gallery images title from image title, caption, alt or description
+* Option to force lightbox for custom WP gallery replacements like Jetpack tiled galleries
 * Option to trigger lightbox on custom jquery events
 * Enter a selector for lightbox
 * Highly customizable settings for each of the lightbox scripts